 - nausea and vomiting

+Radiation, blood transfusions, and bone marrow or peripheral blood stem cell transplants can also involve side effects.
 Talk with your doctor about the expected side effects of your treatment.
-He or she can tell you the symptoms to watch for that warrant medical attention.
+They can tell you which symptoms and side effects require medical attention.